appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

 ### Create necessary firewall rules for Appcircle runner to build mobile applications

-- [ ] You can get detailed urls from [Network Access Page](https://docs.appcircle.io/self-hosted-appcircle/configure-server/network-access/#external-resources-access-when-running-build-pipeline)
+- [ ] You can get detailed urls from [Network Access Page For an Appcircle Runner](../configure-server/network-access.md#external-resources-access-when-running-build-pipeline)
 - [ ] Appcircle Runner should be able to access to the Appcircle server.
 Create a firewall rule:
   - from: Appcircle runner
   - to: Appcircle server